 Many of us don’t think about how food is handled when we eat out in a restaurant or purchase prepared foods at a grocery store.
-There are many rules and steps involved in safely producing, making, and getting food to you.
+It’s food: we buy it, we eat it, we feel good.

 Since cheese is classified as a “control time/temperature for safety food,” food businesses must operate out of an inspected kitchen in order to process or work with cheese.
-You can rest assured that we are not prepping your platter or cutting your wedges in our home kitchens!
-We are proud members of The Crate, Discover Burien‘s micro-business incubator kitchen.
+That’s right: It is illegal to process or work with cheese in a home kitchen, and cottage licensing does not allow for licensees to work with cheese.

 Since cheese is a living food and it is home to communities of mold, yeast, and bacteria that can easily spread, cheesemongers are notorious clean freaks.
-Because we want to ensure the cheese you receive is what the cheesemaker intended it to be, we sanitize often and thoroughly with food-safe sanitizers, always use clean knives and cutting surfaces, and keep the cheese cold until it is ready to be served.*
+We want to ensure the cheese you receive is as the cheesemaker intended it to be, so we sanitize often and thoroughly with food-safe sanitizers, always use clean knives and cutting surfaces, and keep the cheese cold until it is ready to be served.*

 *Cheese is best consumed at room-temperature, so we always recommend you set your cheese out about an hour before eating for optimal enjoyment!